Translated by MATCHA_En

 This picture shows the riverside near the second launch place.
 It will be extremely crowded on that day.

-If you want to enjoy the fireworks like the locals do, we recommend going to the riverside.
+If you want to enjoy the fireworks as the locals do, we recommend going to the riverside.
 In Sumida Park on the Asakusa area side of the Sumida river, there will be food stalls selling foods and drinks.
 If you sit between the first launch place (between Kototoi Bridge and Sakura Bridge) and the second launch place (near Kuramae Bridge), you can watch the wonderful fireworks from both your left and right sides.

 However, please be aware that the spots nearest these places might be reserved well in advance.
 People put their picnic sheets out and camp out to hold their place starting from the day before the festival.
 If you have time, you can also reserve your place beforehand.
-In this case, don't forget to protect yourself from the heat during daytime!
+In this case, don't forget to protect yourself from the heat during the daytime!

 If you want to escape from the crowd and watch the fireworks, you can get on the yakatabune - the small cruise boats on Sumida river.
 They serve delicious dishes, which you can enjoy while watching the fireworks.
 Seats are reserved beforehand, so check their schedule as early as you can.